sueddeutsche/gen-better-polls/README.md

 #### Task: scraper

 To scrape the poll data from www.wahlrecht.de, run `Rscript tasks/scrape-wahlrechtde-umfragen.R`.
-This will create a table at `data/data-input.csv`.
+This will create a table at `data/data-input-longform.csv`.

 #### Task: calculations

-`Rscript tasks/scrape-wahlrechtde-umfragen.R` transforms table data in `data/data-input.csv` and `data/data-latest-average.csv` by our statistical method and stores the following results
+`Rscript tasks/calculations-latest_polls_weights.R` transforms table data in `data/data-input-longform.csv` by our statistical method and stores the following results

-- `data/data-transformed.csv` timebased chart
+- `data/data-rolling-average-and-error.csv` timebased chart
-- `data/data-latest-average.csv` current result

 #### Task: plot

-In order to visualize the data in `data/data-transformed.csv` and `data/data-latest-average.csv`, run the script `Rscript tasks/charts.R`.
+In order to visualize the data in `data/data-rolling-average-and-error.csv`, run the scripts 'Rscripts tasks/chart-longterm-polls.R'")' and 'Rscript tasks/chart-sunday-polls.R'.
 This will create above images and store them in `data/assets/`.

 ### FAQ